Sewanee: The University of the South: 2018 Charlie Rose controversy

 In the wake of several women coming forward with allegations of sexual harassment against television personality Charlie Rose, many educational institutions revoked honorary degrees bestowed on him.
 Sewanee's board of regents initially declined to do so, citing a desire to "not condemn the individual".
 However, due to backlash from student members of the board of trustees and faculty in the university's school of theology, the board of regents reversed their original decision and rescinded Rose's honorary doctorate.

 Ties to slavery and the Roberson Project

 In September 2020, the university's governing board released a statement acknowledging for the first time that the university "was long entangled with, and played a role in, slavery, racial segregation, and white supremacy".
 It added that the university "categorically rejects its past veneration of the Confederacy and of the 'Lost Cause' and wholeheartedly commits itself to an urgent process of institutional reckoning ...".
 The university announced that it will utilize the findings of its Roberson Project on Slavery, Race, and Reconciliation (which began in 2017) to guide their current discussions and path forward.

 Academics

+Schools of dentistry, engineering, law, medicine, and nursing once existed, and a secondary school was part of the institution into the second half of the 20th century.
+However, for financial reasons it was eventually decided to focus on the college and the School of Theology.

+College of Arts and Sciences

-Sewanee offers bachelor's degrees in arts and sciences as well as advanced degrees in its two graduate schools, the School of Theology and the School of Letters.
-Its most popular undergraduate majors, by 2021 graduates, were:
+As the largest unit of the university, the College offered bachelor's degrees in 40 majors in fall 2026.
+Its most popular undergraduate majors in the class of 2021 were: